 Bachelor of Science in Public Administration

 The BSPA offers undergraduate students an opportunity to provide individuals with the necessary knowledge, skills and abilities to move into professional administrative positions in government agencies.
-Students who complete the B.S. degree in public administration with a concentration in fire safety administration meet the National Fire Protection professional qualifications for a Fire Officer III.

 Intellectual Breadth and Lifelong Learning

 - To transfer knowledge and skills gained from general and specialized studies to new settings and complex problems.

 - To be able to use quanitative and qualitative methods to analyze problems.

 - To be able to recognize the complexity of problems and identify different perspectives from which problems may be viewed.

 - To be able to identify, analyze and evaluate reasoning and construct and defend arguments, both oral and written in nature.